MeeshCompBio/WorkingWithC-/README.md

 ### Block Scope
 The socpe of a local variable refers to the part of a program that can directly access that variable
 * global scope is anything outside the body of the function (normally at the beginning)
-* scope rules stat that identifiers declared within thier block are local to that vlock and accessible only from the point they are defined to the end of that block
+* scope rules state that identifiers declared within thier block are local to that vlock and accessible only from the point they are defined to the end of that block
+* using directives such as namepace std; should be placed at the beginning of a funciton definition (insude curly braces), so it does not interfear with other using directives

 ```cpp
 #include <iostream>